 What is the pupil premium?

-How the Pupil Premium is spent is monitored closely with all schools accountable for the impact of the money spent.
+How the Pupil Premium Grant (PPG) is spent is monitored closely with all schools accountable for the impact of the money spent.
 Please see our most recent PPG Strategy Statement for further information on how we are spending this year’s funding.

 Why is there a pupil premium?